gracicot/gracicot.github.io/_posts/2017-07-01-deleted-diagnostic.md

 ## Multiple errors

-I can happen a code misues function at many places.
+It can happen a code misues function at many places, many times.
 Fortunatly, the error class trick handle those cases really well.
 Here's the GCC output for wrongly call the add function four times:
 ```
 main.cpp: In function 'int main()':
 main.cpp:46:15: error: use of deleted function 'auto add(A, B, NoAddError) [with A = const char*; B = const char*; std::enable_if_t<(! can_add<A, B>::value)>* <anonymous> = 0]'